christavanijzendoorn/JAT/README.md

 Parameter | Type | Explanation
 ------------ | ------------- | ------------
-Dune height | Primary  | Cross-shore location and elevation of the primary dune peak with elevation and prominence above user-defined value
+Dune top | Primary  | Cross-shore location and elevation of the primary dune peak with elevation and prominence above user-defined value
 &nbsp; | Secondary | Cross-shore location and elevation of the secondary dune peak with elevation and prominence above user-defined value
 Mean Sea Level | Fixed | Elevation and cross-shore location of Mean Sea level defined as user-defined value w.r.t. reference datum (default = 0)
 &nbsp;| Variable | Elevation and cross-shore location of Mean Sea level defined as the cross-shore location between the variable MHW and MLW location